 The course mark for supplementary and aegrotat concessions use the same formulae as above to compute the course mark.
 If a student is granted an extended DP and has a previous class record, that class record is used.
-Where a student has not previously complete the course and they are granted an extended DP where the Dean indicates that they are not required to complete any formative assessments (tutorials, tutorial tests, term tests etc), only the examination mark is used to compute the course mark.
+Where a student has not previously completed the course and they are granted an extended DP where the Dean indicates that they are not required to complete any formative assessments (tutorials, tutorial tests, term tests etc), only the examination mark is used to compute the course mark.

-1.6.4 Aggregated Credits, Non-Continuing Aggregation and Distinctions
+1.6.6 Aggregated Credits, Non-Continuing Aggregation and Distinctions

 MST 2 and MST 3 are semesterized.
 Credit may be obtained in each semester course separately, for example MST 301 and MST 302, resulting in a pass for that year course, MST 3 in this case.
 An aggregated credit (ACR) is a credit awarded to a student who fails one of the semester credits but pass the year on average, subject to certain course specific criteria.
-Not all courses can be aggregated: Mathematical Statistics 201 and 202 can be aggregated; Mathematical Statistics 301 and 302 can be aggregated.
+Not all courses can be aggregated:

+- Statistics for Science and Mathematical Statistics 102 can not be aggregated; - Mathematical Statistics 201 and 202 can be aggregated; - Mathematical Statistics 301 and 302 can be aggregated.

 In MST 2 and MST 3, an aggregate mark of at least 50% will be deemed to be equivalent to a two-credit course, provided that a student obtains the sub-minimum of at least 40% in each component.
 For example if a student passed both MST 301 and MST 302, then they have passed MST 3.
-However if the student failed one of MST 301 or 302 where they attained at least 40% (40 or more) AND if their average MST 301 and 302 marks are above 50% they are awarded an aggregated credit (ACR) for MST 3.
-A comment to this effect is made on their academic record indicating that they have passed MST 3.
+However if the student failed one of MST 301 or 302 where they attained at least 40% (40% or more) AND if their average MST 301 and 302 marks are above 50% they are awarded an aggregated credit (ACR) for MST 3.
+A comment to this effect is made on their academic record indicating that they have passed MST 3 by aggregation.